Sweeney 2: Production

 Sweeney 2 is the second feature film based on Ian Kennedy Martin's original concept for The Sweeney.
 The first, Sweeney!
 (1977), followed three series on television.

 Finance came from EMI.
 Barry Spikings of EMI Films said he made the sequel "because there's a demand for it.
 The first Sweeney film was successful so we're filling the demand by making another one."

-As seen with Denholm Elliott's character, the film-makers were not afraid to face the fact that there are such things as bent officers.
-The character may have been based on a real-life former head of the Flying Squad, who had been convicted at the Old Bailey on corruption charges in 1977.

 The film tones down the violence of Sweeney!, although it does contain more nudity and swearing, resulting in its release with an AA-certificate (i.e. restricted to those 14 years and over), instead of the X-certificate (adults only) of its predecessor.
 However, the film is nevertheless significantly more violent than the TV series, and was re-rated as 18 when released on VHS in 1987.

-Nigel Hawthorne appears as a bureaucratic senior officer, taking a role similar to the one usually played in the television series by Garfield Morgan.

 As with the previous film, a number of the supporting characters are played by actors who had appeared in the television series, including Lewis Fiander and Frederick Treves.